Frequently Asked Questions

 • Collaborating with a colleague to create a work

-A lawyer who specializes in art law can help you understand the customs and norms that apply in such transactions, guide you through important conversations with collaborators, and prepare contract terms that reflect your goals and preferences.
+Intellectual property specialists (like us!) help you understand the customs and norms that apply in such transactions, guide you through important conversations with collaborators, and prepare contract terms that reflect your goals and preferences.

-When thinking about copyright, trademark, and sharing your work with others, you should speak with a lawyer any time you are confused about the terms of a request to use your work, need to cite or reuse another person’s work, or need to establish rules about using and sharing your work.
+When thinking about copyright, trademark, and sharing your work with others, you should speak with a lawyer anytime you are confused about the terms of a request to use your work, need to cite or reuse another person’s work, or need to establish rules about using and sharing your work.

 The words we use to describe intellectual property rights are highly specialized, and mixing up one word with another can create confusion and unwanted release of your rights.
 It’s best to get help translating these terms!

-You can find information about our rates on this page: Fees
+• You can find information about our rates on this page: Fees

 About us